What is this subject about?

-The Diploma qualification is equivalent to two A levels in terms of the number of lessons, the amount of work needed and the UCAS points value.
-The Subsidiary Diploma qualification is equivalent to one A level.
+The Diploma qualification is equivalent to two A Levels in terms of the number of lessons, the amount of work needed and the UCAS points value.
+The Extended Certificate qualification is equivalent to one A Level.

-If you are planning on taking a subject such as PE, Sport, Health & Social Care or Psychology you will find the Subsidiary Diploma useful in giving you the scientific background needed for careers and university courses in these fields without taking a whole A level in, say, Biology, with all that entails by way of understanding and remembering scientific theory, and solving problems under exam conditions.
+If you are planning on taking a subject such as PE, Sport, Health & Social Care or Psychology you will find the Extended Certificate useful in giving you the scientific background needed for careers and university courses in these fields without taking a whole A Level in, say, Biology, with all that entails by way of understanding and remembering scientific theory, and solving problems under exam conditions.

-Please note we have no plans to introduce BTEC Engineering and if your interests in science are very tightly focused on Physics you are likely to find a BTEC Engineering course more relevant to your interests and longer term plans.
+Please note that we do not offer a BTEC Engineering course and if your interests in science are very tightly focused on Physics you are likely to find a BTEC Engineering course more relevant to your interests and longer term plans.
 The BTEC Science course is much broader and the main emphasis is on Biology and Chemistry topics.

 How is this course assessed?